dhadkara/AWSCerts-prep/database.md

 With Amazon DynamoDB transactions, you can group multiple actions together and submit them as a single all-or-nothing TransactWriteItems or TransactGetItems operation.

+## Amazon Redshift

+- Fast and powerful, fully managed petabyte scale data warehouse service in cloud.
+- OLAP - On Line Analytical Processing
+- Columnar Data Storage
+- Advance Compression -Columnar db can compress more because similar data is stored sequentially on disk
+- Only available in single AZ
+- __Encryption__ - At Rest AES-256 and in transit using SSL

+Single Node (160GB)
+Multi Node
+Leader Node -manage client connection and recieves queries Compute Node - store data, perform query for computation (upto 128 nodes)

+## Elasticache
+Easy to deploy, operate and scale in-memory cache in cloud.

+__Memcached__ - do not support multi AZ.
+Good choice if your db is read heavy and not prone to lot of changes __Redis__ - supports master/slave replication and multi AZ. saves data in key/value.
+Good choice if db feeling stress if mgmt keep running OLAP transactions on it.

+## Aurora

+Amazon aurora is MySQL compatible, relational db only runs on AWS infrastructure

+Scaling - Storage auto scaling - starts with 10GB in increment of 10GB to 64TB
+Compute resources can scale but during maintenances window 2 copies of data in each AZ with min 3 AZ thus 6 copies of data Self healing as disks & data blocks are constantly scanned for errors and repaired automatically

+Replicas - 2 types
+Aurora replicas upto 15 - failover automatically happens MySQL Read Replicas upto 5 - no automatic failover